kanaka/mal/process/guide.md

 * Modify the `rep` function to pass the REPL environment as the second parameter for the `EVAL` call.

-* Create a new function `eval_ast` which takes `ast` (mal data type) and an associative structure (the environment from above).
-  `eval_ast` switches on the type of `ast` as follows:
+* In `EVAL`, switch on the type of the first parameter `ast` as follows:

-  * symbol: lookup the symbol in the environment structure and return the value or raise an error if no value is found
+  * symbol: lookup the symbol in the environment structure and return the value.
+    If the key is missing, throw/raise a "not found" error.

+  * `ast` is a non-empty list:
-  * list: return a new list that is the result of calling `EVAL` on each of the members of the list
+    call `EVAL` on each of the members of the list.
+    Take the first evaluated item and call it as function using the rest of the evaluated items as its arguments.
   * otherwise just return the original `ast` value

-* Modify `EVAL` to check if the first parameter `ast` is a list.
-  * `ast` is not a list: then return the result of calling `eval_ast` on it.
-  * `ast` is a empty list: return ast unchanged.
-  * `ast` is a list: call `eval_ast` to get a new evaluated list.
-Take the first item of the evaluated list and call it as function using the rest of the evaluated list as its arguments.

 If your target language does not have full variable length argument support (e.g. variadic, vararg, splats, apply) then you will need to